samuel-bohman/xplor/about.md

 ### Data

 The dataset is available on [data.world](https://data.world/samuel-bohman/2015-upplands-vasby-municipality).
+All data is anonymized to ensure no personally identifiable information can be surfaced through the application.

 ### Authors